fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 2.3.4 =
+* Bug fix to not modify ORDER BY clauses on term queries for model years and cylinder counts when no order is specified

 = 2.3.3 =
 * Bug fix in Order By Post Meta widget.
 A bad string concatenation prevented the output of list items and links.
 * Bug fix while editing vehicles in the Dashboard.
 The last modified date was not being saved with the correct timezone offset.